Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game: System Model

 \section{System Model}

-In order to promote efficient task processing and decision making in the industrial Metaverse, we design a meta-computing framework based on FL in Fig. \ref{fig1}.
-The device management module contains multiple edge nodes.
-Its primary purpose is to collect data from production devices, integrate the computational, storage, and communication resources of the edge nodes, map these resources to the server, convert them into objects that can be easily accessed by the resource scheduler, and then train FL models locally based on the incentive scheme developed by the task manager.
-The resource scheduler module contains several virtual edge nodes that constantly monitor changes in the configuration details of physical nodes, simulate possible states of the nodes, and dynamically perform resource optimization.
-The task management module, located on the server, accepts requests from users, decomposes tasks, and designs incentive schemes based on their conditional constraints.
-The zero-trust computing management module performs global aggregation for FL via the blockchain, and the identity and access management module ensures users have the appropriate permissions to access the data.
+In order to promote efficient task processing and decision making in IIoT, we design MEFL, a meta-computing enhanced FL framework, as shown in Fig. \ref{fig1}.
+The device management module contains multiple edge nodes, whose primary purpose is to collect data from production devices, integrate the computational, storage, and communication resources of the edge nodes, and map these resources to the server.
+These resources are then converted into objects that can be easily accessed by the resource scheduler, enabling local FL training based on the incentive scheme developed by the task manager.
+The resource scheduler module contains several digital twins of edge nodes, which continuously monitor changes in the configuration details of physical nodes, simulate their possible states, and dynamically optimize resource allocation.
+The task management module, located on the server, accepts user requests, decomposes tasks, and designs incentive schemes based on conditional constraints.
+The zero-trust computing management module performs global aggregation for FL via blockchain, while the identity and access management module ensures users have appropriate permissions to access data.
 Since the zero-trust computing management and identity and access management modules are not the focus of this paper, detailed discussions are omitted.
 Comprehensive analyses of these modules are available in \cite{b47}.

+In MEFL, users view devices on a virtual platform and publish tasks, which are transmitted to the task management module on server.
+The server interacts with virtual nodes in the resource scheduling module via a Stackelberg game and generates a satisfaction-aware incentive scheme based on the game results.
+The incentives are distributed to physical nodes in the device management module to drive local FL tasks.
+After completing model training, the physical nodes upload their updates to the zero-trust computing management module for aggregation.
+After multiple iterations, the final global model is produced and returned to the user, while the user completes the corresponding incentive payment.
 The main notations used in this paper are shown in Table \ref{tab1}.

 We represent the set of IIoT nodes involved as ${I_{all}} = \{1,...,i,...,I\}$ and the task duration as $T$.
 Upon task arrival, each model training is iterated $K$ times to minimize global losses, where $K$ is specified by the server.
 Assume that there are $I$ nodes with local data sets $\{D'_1,D'_2,...,D'_I\}$.
 We define $D_i\triangleq|D'_i|$, where $|\cdot|$ denotes the size of the data set with meta-computing, each node downloads a shared global model $\omega$ from the server and trains the model using its local data.
 The node then uploads the new local model update to the server.
 Therefore, the total size of data samples from $I$ nodes is $\sum\nolimits_{i=1}^{I}{{D}_{i}={D}_{all}}$.
 The loss function of the node $i$ with the data set $D'_i$ is